tomwalker/django_quiz/README.md

 Pillow 2.5.0

-It was developed using Django 1.6.5
+It was developed using Django 1.6.5 and has been tested under Django 1.7

 Installation
 ------------